- Bandar Seri Begawan

 Sultan Omar Ali Saifuddin Mosque at dusk © Sam Garza

-Brunei's culture is shaped by its Malay majority and deeply entrenched Islamic traditions, bound together by the sultanate's uninterrupted 600-year royal heritage.
-Citizens enjoy one of the world's highest standards of living with free healthcare, education and housing thanks to the largesse of the Sultan, who is the sole beneficiary of the country's oil reserves.
+Culturally speaking, Brunei's identity flows from its Malay majority and deeply entrenched Islamic traditions, bound together by the sultanate's uninterrupted 600-year royal heritage.
+Its citizens enjoy one of the world's highest standards of living, receiving free healthcare, housing and education from the Sultan, who is the sole beneficiary of the country's oil reserves.

-Visitors to BSB can enjoy architectural treasures such as the Sultan Omar Ali Saifuddien Mosque, the fascinating traditional water villages, and the Sultan's palace, Istana Nurul Iman, which is the world's largest palace still in use.
-BSB also has some worthwhile beaches, most notably Jerudon which has gorgeous white sands and a child-friendly amusement park to one side of it.
+Travellers should also visit the country's architectural treasures, such as the Sultan Omar Ali Saifuddien Mosque, the fascinating traditional water villages, and the Sultan's palace, Istana Nurul Iman, which is the world's largest palace still in use.
+BSB has some worthwhile beaches, too, most notably Jerudong.

 Become our Brunei Travel Expert